Prof. Caterina Valeo, PhD, PEng.

 Collaborators: Dr. Angus Chu, Dr. Jianxun He (University of Calgary), Dr. Rishi Gupta, Dr. Rustom Bhiladvala (University of Victoria)

-πŸ’§ Water Quality Modelling
+πŸ’§ Bioretention, Water Quality & Monitoring

 Collaborators: Dr. Usman Khan, Dr. Jennifer He, Dr. Angus Chu, Dr. Cathryn Ryan, Dr. Norman Neumann, Dr. Sylvia Checkley